Nosebleeds are common in kids 3 to 10 years old, and most are caused by nose-picking

 Keep the inside of your child's nose moist with saline (saltwater) nasal spray

-or gel, or dab antibiotic ointment gently around the opening of the nostrils.
+or gel, or dab petroleum jelly or antibiotic ointment gently around the opening of

 Run a cool-mist humidifier (or vaporizer) in bedrooms if the air in your home